Skip to content

 174. Time-bound plan to engage with all high risk mills within 3 years?

-The company committed to engaging with all high-risk mills by the end of the year 2022.
+The company committed to engaging with all high-risk mills by the end of 2022.
+However, there is no evidence indicating whether this target was achieved.

 • P